 - 1 cup peas frozen

-Filling - The Chicken or Turkey
+Filling - The Chicken or Turkey: enough for 2 cups

 - 2 cups chicken Cooked, left over roast chicken or turkey, chopped into small bite sized pieces, 2 full cups, packed.